 Sometimes, as a leader, you have to address the “elephant in the room” – in the room.

 You’ve handled it individually.

 It may even be getting worse.

-At some point, the leaders may have to address the elephant in the room.
+At some point, the leader has to address the elephant in the room.

 While everyone is in the room, address the elephant.

 You may have to call out the person causing the disruption in the presence of everyone else in the room.

 Yes, it’s hard, uncomfortable, and you don’t want to do it often – and never until you have attempted to handle it privately, but it may be necessary to continue leading the team well.